gmail unsubscribeemail managementproductivity

 2. Connect Gmail → Analyze → Review → Bulk unsubscribe

-3. Set weekly 5-minute reminder to catch new senders
+3. Set a weekly 5-minute reminder to catch new senders

 Option 2: Gmail native tools (1-2 hours)